chineseballer06/Stock-Analysis/README.md

 ## Data

-The data used for this notebook were the historical stock prices for Apple (APPL) and Frontdoor Inc. (FTDR) using a very helpful package called pandas-datareader which you can read more about [here](https://pypi.org/project/pandas-datareader/).
-Using this package is pretty straighforward and you end up with a nice dataframe of all historical prices that you want.
+The data used for this notebook are historical stock prices for Apple(APPL) and Frontdoor Inc.(FTDR) using a very helpful package called pandas-datareader which you can read more about [here](https://pypi.org/project/pandas-datareader/).
+Using this package is pretty straighforward and you end up with a nice dataframe of all the historical prices that you want.